darcato/pysmlib/docs/fsm.rst

     classes is shared between all the FSMs on an executable.
 The :ref:`loader` automatically takes care of these arguments.

-    .. method:: gotoState (stateName)
+    .. method:: gotoState (stateName, *args, **kwargs)

         Force a transition from the current state to "stateName".
 First of all the ``exit`` method of the current state is executed, then the library will look for the three methods associated to the string "stateName", as described above, will execute the ``entry`` and ``eval`` method, then wait for an event.
 When this arrives, the ``stateName_eval`` method is executed again.
+The parameters passed to this method are passed to the ``entry``, ``eval`` and ``exit`` methods of the new state.

         :param stateName:  the name of the next state
         :type stateName:  String
+        :param args:  the positional arguments to pass to the state methods
+        :param kwargs:  the keyword arguments to pass to the state methods

-    .. method:: gotoPrevState ()
+    .. method:: gotoPrevState (*args, **kwargs)

-        Return to the previous state
+        Return to the previous state.
+If no args are passed, the previous args are used.

+        :param args:  the positional arguments to pass to the state methods
+        :param kwargs:  the keyword arguments to pass to the state methods

     .. method:: fsmname ()